If you want work experience in book and magazine publishing, and credit toward your degree, consider:

 "I chose to attend graduate school at UMKC solely because I wanted to intern with New Letters and BkMk Press."— J.J.
 Cantrell, recent MFA graduate.

-Contact Robert Stewart, StewartR@umkc.edu, for consent to enroll, and include your student ID number.
+Contact Robert Stewart, StewartR@umkc.edu, for consent to enroll: include your student ID number, your major or program and year-level.

 Come by University House anytime, weekdays 9 a.m. to 4 p.m., if you want, to discuss the Publication Practicum, internship, with one of our staff members.
 Join the National Magazine Award-winning staff.